-Katie Lasky is a co-founder of Lasky Murphy LLC and has been recognized as a leader in business and commercial litigation by her peers and publications including Super Lawyers® (2015-2018) and Best Lawyers (2016).
-She was recently named as one of the top 25 women lawyers in Louisiana by Super Lawyers® (2018).
+Katie Lasky is a co-founder of Lasky Murphy LLC and has been recognized as a leader in business and commercial litigation by her peers and publications including Super Lawyers® (2015-2019) and Best Lawyers (2016-2017).
+She was recently named as one of the top 50 lawyers in Louisiana by Super Lawyers® (2019) and top 25 women lawyers in Louisiana (2018-2019).
 Her practice focuses on commercial litigation including matters related to business contracts, unfair business practices, breach of duties by corporate officers and directors, and intellectual property disputes.
 Katie is a capable and experienced litigator who has tried numerous cases in both state and federal court, including recently serving as lead counsel in a jury trial on a breach of contract dispute and securing a $1 million jury verdict.
 Katie also represents trustees in bankruptcy and litigation trusts in adversary proceedings and breach of fiduciary duty and fraud suits.
 Katie also has experience in transactional matters, assisting clients with various business agreements and negotiations.

 Katie is well-respected by the judiciary and her colleagues, including her adversaries.
 She is often asked to speak to other lawyers in the community about topics ranging from discovery and legal ethics to social media in the legal profession.